xbgmsharp/timescaledb-postgis/README.md

 Multi arch (linux/amd64,linux/arm64) postgres-timescaledb-postgis.

-The latest release based on the latest PostgreSQL, tag: `postgres:latest`.
+The latest release based on the latest PostgreSQL, tag: `postgres:18-trixie`.

 The image is updated weekly to keep up to date the system and the components.